 The programme is primarily delivered using computer-based interactive and online study materials that are provided for each module studied.
 This material introduces each topic in the form of lessons, activities and self-assessment questions.
 The materials include tools to aid development of the skills of information search, comprehension and analysis and the generation of original and thoughtful assignments.
-Some materials are provided in the form of interactive CD/DVD-ROMs (depending on the modules chosen), and most are supported by textbooks and 'readers' which contain copies of journal articles, most supplied online.
+Some materials are provided in the form of interactive computer-assisted learning (CAL) materials (depending on the modules chosen), and most are supported by textbooks and 'readers' which give online access to journal articles.